 Welcome to Walkers are Welcome

 Unst Shetland is the most northerly island in the United Kingdom.
-As 2013 is the year of Natural Scotland there is no better time to visit Shetland and Unst in particular.( See news for free travel Tickets during April.)
-Unst should be visited by all who call themselves British.
+There is no better time to visit Shetland and Unst in particular should be visited by all who call themselves British.
 The dramatically beautiful windswept island of Unst is a splendid example of the diversity of the British Isles.
 All walkers will understand the beauty of the seasons but at 60 degs north the light on Unst in Autumn and early spring will remain with you for a lifetime.Visitors to Unst and Saxa Vord Self Catering Cottages can be treated to a display of the Northern Lights from September onward.

 In October 2011 Unst became the 71st Walkers are Welcome community and the first island to achieve this recognition.
 At 60 degrees north Unst, the island above all others lies on the same latitude as Anchorage Alaska, Southern Greenland and St Petersburg Russia.